ual-cci/MSc-Coding-2/Week-8.md

 ## Raspberry PI
 - Raspberry PI is by far the most popular and widely used SOC-based prototyping platform.
 - Raspberry PI is currently at version 4
-- PI4 is ridiculously powerful:
+- PI4 is ridiculously powerful for such a cheap, small device:
 - SoC: Broadcom BCM2711B0 quad-core A72 (ARMv8-A) 64-bit @ 1.5GHz
 - GPU: Broadcom VideoCore VI (4k dual output)
 - Networking: 2.4 GHz and 5 GHz 802.11b/g/n/ac wireless LAN